Postgraduate Taster Week

 Hosted by Gwen Taylor: Writing your own lyrics requires a bit of creative flair, but there are tried and tested methods for creating successful lyrics.
 Here we’ll look at the key concepts behind writing your own lyrics and how to apply a critical approach that will help keep the creative part of the process alive and kicking!

-• 4pm (UTC): Songwriting and Music Production: Feedback Session
+• 4pm (UTC): Creative Music Production: Feedback Session

 Hosted by Ella Walker (Wildes) and Tim Johnson:Want a professional songwriting and audio engineer to comment on your work?
 Submit your work here and join us and your peers for a group feedback session.